10 Tips to Avoid Crowds at Mount Rainier in Peak Season

 Avoid crowds at Mount Rainier with thoughtful planning to enjoy this peaceful, expansive mountain view framed by vibrant autumn foliage and dense evergreens.
 In the background, rugged peaks rise under a hazy blue sky while cars line the winding road to the Paradise Visitor Center.

-I captured this photo of parked cars lining the road to Paradise on a blue-sky Sunday in mid-October, the weekend before snow and road closures.
+I captured this photo of cars lining the road to Paradise at Mt Rainier on a Sunday in mid-October, just before snowfall and seasonal road closures.

 Avoid Crowds at Mount Rainier National Park: 10 Tips

-The National Park Service piloted a reservation system in 2024 to manage summer congestion, which you can read more about here.
+The National Park Service may require a timed entry reservation for your visit, which you can read more about here.

 1. Visit Monday – Thursday in Summer

-Planning your visit for a Monday through Thursday makes it much easier to enter and park without long lines.
-This is especially true during peak wildflower season in July and August.
+Planning a Monday through Thursday visit makes it much easier to enter and park without long lines.
+This is especially true during peak wildflower season in July and August, when I plan most of my trips.

 2. Arrive Early or Late in the Day During Peak Season